Onkar2706/Onkar2706/README.md

 <h1 align="left">Hi, I'm Onkar Mahamuni 👋</h1>

-<p align="left">Currently pursuing a Master's in Computer Science at Stevens School of Business, my focus lies in the integration of Web Development.
+<p align="left">Currently pursuing a Master's in Computer Science at Stevens, my focus lies in the integration of Web Development.
 With research experience in Optimization and Algorithms.</p>

 - My projects are available [here]((https://github.com/Onkar2706))